V3nilla/H2M-MOD-Torrent-File/README.md

 ## Installation
 BIG NOTE! uTorrent is a buggy shit, if you're getting **Connecting To Peers...**, uninstall uTorrent and download latest available version of qBitTorrent

+After downloading the game and all files, please, uncheck **Read Only** option from all files that are in players2 folder

 Just download **H1 + H2M by lxstwxrden** torrent with full game, open downloaded game folder and open **h2m-mod.exe**

 If you already have installed copy of the game - Just download **H2M-MOD Files** torrent, copy all files from downloaded folder, and paste into the game folder and open **h2m-mod.exe**